maccana/rails-blog/README.md

 http://stackoverflow.com/questions/30116966/gitexecjsprogramerror-in-welcomeindex-typeerror-object-doesnt-support-this-pro

-If getting an ExecJS::RuntimeError make sure you have a Javascript Runtime installed on your system.
+If you get an ExecJS::RuntimeError make sure you have a Javascript Runtime installed on your system.
 Installing Node js is one way to do this.

 ExecJS also supports these runtimes: